mdavezac/LaDa/_sources/about.txt

     formation enthalpy of hundreds of unknown A\ :sub:`2`\ BX\ :sub:`4` as well as that of their (reported) competing binaries and ternaries.
 We found indeed quite a few compounds, some which may be fairly easily grown, which simply passed through the sieve.
-LaDa made it a sinch to perform these individual calculations.
+Pylada made it a sinch to perform these individual calculations.
 It allowed us to shove them in a database and then scour the data to automatically create phase diagrams for each system.